Get PeakVisor App

 Houston

-Houston is the largest city in Texas and the fourth largest in the country with a population of 2.3 million people.
+Houston is the largest city in Texas and the fourth largest in the country with a population of 2.3 million.
 It covers a massive area of over 630 square miles (1,650 sq. km) and is located in eastern Texas near the Gulf of Mexico.

-The city is easy to get to by road and train, including a number of Amtrak lines.
-Additionally, Houston has a major international airport - George Bush Intercontinental - which offers great global connections.
+The city is easy to reach by road and train and has several Amtrak lines.
+Additionally, Houston has a major international airport, George Bush Intercontinental, which offers global connections.

 Houston, texas